prjemian/epicspi/doc/epicspi/source/index.rst

 we will be able to modify any of our EPICS resources without needing to gain higher privileges.

+.. _EPICS Base:

 EPICS Base
 ========================================

+EPICS Base is very easy to build.
+The wheezy-raspbian distribution already has all the tools necessary to build EPICS Base.
+All that is necessary is to define the host architecture and then build it.

 Downloading
 ----------------------------------------